 What happened?
 Everything is just designed to be thrown away.

 Often products that are made from cheap materials don’t last very long.
-I remember the proud face of my grandpa when he handed me his favorite watch over.
+I remember the proud face of my grandpa when he handed me his favorite watch.
 That was a special moment.

 Now, most items are built for quick disposal, and they come with a significant environmental footprint.
 Buying better quality items makes more sense since you will look after them more.
 Yes, it might take a little more out of your pocket, but it will also last for life.
 The emotional value is what makes the pen or the watch more precious.